-Using immunotherapy—biologic agents that stimulate the body’s immune system—pediatric oncologists have achieved the first substantial increase in over a decade in cure rates for the childhood cancer neuroblastoma.
+May 24, 2011 — Using immunotherapy — biologic agents that stimulate the body’s immune system — pediatric oncologists have achieved the first substantial increase in cure rates for the childhood cancer neuroblastoma in more than a decade.
 A newly released study shows that the new treatment improved two-year survival rates by 20 percentage points, compared to standard treatment for an aggressive form of neuroblastoma, a cancer of the nervous system.

 The study appears in the Sept.
 30 issue of the New England Journal of Medicine, along with a separate COG study on intermediate-risk neuroblastoma.
 The corresponding author of the immunotherapy study is Alice L. Yu, MD, PhD, of the University of California, San Diego.